Removal of Tribal Nations to Oklahoma

 The Osage in Kansas purchased land from Cherokee Nation, creating the Osage reservation.

-The Pawnee tribe is removed from Nebraska to Indian Territory.
+The Pawnee are removed from Nebraska to Indian Territory.

-The Red River (or Buffalo War) between the United States military, Cheyennes, Arapahos, Comanches, and Kiowas left the tribes subdued and confined to their reservations.
+The Red River (or Buffalo War) between the United States military, Cheyenne, Arapaho, Comanche, and Kiowa left the nations subdued and confined to their reservations.

-The Ponca tribe is removed from Nebraska to Indian Territory.
+The Ponca removed from Nebraska to Indian Territory.

-The Iowas are removed from Nebraska and Kansas to Indian Territory.
+The Iowa are removed from Nebraska and Kansas to Indian Territory.